e1quem/elitecradle/README.md

-# A prosopographical study of French elites geographical origins
+# A geographical study of French elites origins

 ## Abstract